pholser/junit-quickcheck/src/site/markdown/usage/configuring.md

-`@GeneratorConfiguration`, then if the `Generator` for that parameter's type has a public method named `configure` that accepts a single argument of the annotation type, junit-quickcheck will call the `configure` method reflectively, passing it the annotation:
+`@GeneratorConfiguration`, then if the `Generator` for that parameter's type has a public method named `configure` that accepts a single argument of the annotation type, junit-quickcheck will call the `configure` method reflectively, passing it the annotation.

 ```java
     @Target({PARAMETER, FIELD, ANNOTATION_TYPE, TYPE_USE})